'Severe' Systemd Bug Allowed Remote Code Execution For Two Years

 Affected Linux vendors have pushed out patches -- but the bug has apparently been present in systemd code since June of 2015.
 And long-time Slashdot reader walterbyrd also reports a recently-discovered bug where systemd unit files that contain illegal usernames get defaulted to root.

 Time for tar and feathers?
-(Score:2)
+(Score:4, Insightful)

 Anyone?